 Does not perform as fast as others on the market.

-Light and reliable.
-Ready to go right out of the box.
-Portable.
+Light, reliable, and portable.
 Can be operated with batteries or AC cord.
 Jam-free mechanism works well.
-Can handle over two dozen sheets at a time.
+Can handle over 24 sheets at a time.
 Paper guide works well.
 Uses standard staples.

 This stapler can be a little louder than you might expect.